themesberg/flowbite/content/getting-started/blazor.md

 ## Requirements

-In this guide you will learn how to build a new Blazor Project, and how to integrate Flowbite UI components into your application.
+In this guide, you will learn how to build a new Blazor Project, and how to integrate Flowbite UI components into your application.
 We'll use a modal component for this exercise to demonstrate a real use case.

 You'll need to install and configure the .NET SDK, Tailwind CSS, Blazor and Flowbite into your application.
 Ensure you have installed NPM and Node.js on your local environment.
 Let's get started!